by Tracy Johnson

 The audience may be listening but nobody hears the invitation.
 There are too many instructions.
 It moves too fast.
 And there’s no specific reason to engage.

 Is it any wonder listeners think we sound like Charlie Brown’s teacher?

 Are you a Peppy & Zippy personality?

 Simplify your presence.
-Get rid of the platforms that aren’t perfect for you.
+Get rid of platforms that aren’t perfect for you.
 Specialize in fewer and make them easy to discover.
-And adjust the way you promote!
+And adjust the promos to focus on benefits, not instructions.

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?